MoeAlomar/holbertonschool-hbnb/UML_Diagrams/Documentation_Compilation.md

 This section fulfills the objective of visualizing the interaction between the HBnB application’s layers for key API calls, providing a comprehensive and clear representation of the system’s request-handling processes.

+---

+## Conclusion

+This technical documentation provides a comprehensive overview of the HBnB Evolution application’s architecture, design, and interactions, serving as a critical guide for the implementation phases.
+The three-layer architecture—comprising the Presentation Layer, Business Logic Layer, and Persistence Layer—ensures a modular and scalable design, with the facade pattern facilitating efficient communication between layers.
+The detailed class diagram outlines the core entities (User, Place, Review, Amenity) and their relationships, providing a solid foundation for the business logic.
+The sequence diagrams for key API calls (User Registration, Place Creation, Review Submission, and Fetching a List of Places) illustrate the flow of data and operations across layers, ensuring clarity in handling user requests.